If you are thinking of getting a Cocker Spaniel, you need to know about the common health problems that may affect this dog breed.

 There is no treatment for deafness.
 Luckily, most dogs cope very well with a hearing disability.
 You can use hand signals and can also train the dog to respond to signals using lights.

 Cocker Spaniel Eye Problems

 Cocker Spaniels are also predisposed to certain eye problems.
-Below are some Cocker Spaniel health problems related to the eyes:
+For example:

-Dry eye (keratoconjunctivitis sicca) is a disorder of the tear glands in which there is inadequate tear production.
+Dry eye (keratoconjunctivitis sicca) is a disorder of the tear glands in which there is not enough tear production.

 As a result, the affected eye becomes irritated, and the conjunctival tissues becomes red.
 A thick, stringy, mucoid discharge covers the eye.
 The cornea eventually will become dry and brown.
 Blindness can result.